Particulate matter: Regulation

-Due to the highly toxic health effects of particulate matter, most governments have created regulations both for the emissions allowed from certain types of pollution sources (motor vehicles, industrial emissions etc.) and for the ambient concentration of particulates.
+Most governments have created regulations both for the emissions allowed from certain types of pollution sources (motor vehicles, industrial emissions etc.) and for the ambient concentration of particulates.
 The IARC and WHO designate particulates a Group 1 carcinogen.
 Particulates are the deadliest form of air pollution due to their ability to penetrate deep into the lungs and blood streams unfiltered, causing respiratory diseases, heart attacks, and premature death.
 In 2013, the ESCAPE study involving 312,944 people in nine European countries revealed that there was no safe level of particulates and that for every increase of 10 μg/m^{3} in PM_{10}, the lung cancer rate rose 22%.
 For PM_{2.5} there was a 36% increase in lung cancer per 10 μg/m^{3}.
 In a 2014 meta-analysis of 18 studies globally including the ESCAPE data, for every increase of 10 μg/m^{3} in PM_{2.5}, the lung cancer rate rose 9%.

-Australia

-Australia has set limits for particulates in the air:
+Limits / standards set by governments

 Canada

 In Canada the standard for particulate matter is set nationally by the federal-provincial Canadian Council of Ministers of the Environment (CCME).
 Jurisdictions (provinces and territories) may set more stringent standards.
 The CCME standard for particulate matter 2.5 (PM_{2.5}) as of 2015 is 28 μg/m^{3} (calculated using the 3-year average of the annual 98th percentile of the daily 24-hr average concentrations) and 10 μg/m3 (3-year average of annual mean).
 PM_{2.5} standards will increase in stringency in 2020.

-China

-China has set limits for particulates in the air: